decentralized-identity/didcomm-messaging/docs/spec-files/threading.md

 ### Threads

 A thread is uniquely identified by a thread ID.
-The thread ID is communicated by including a `thid` header in the JWM plaintext of the message.
+The thread ID is communicated by including a [`thid` header in the JWM plaintext](#message-headers).
 The value of `thid` MUST conform to the same constraints as the value of `id`.
 The DIDComm plaintext message that begins a thread MAY declare this property for the new thread.
 If no `thid` property is declared in the first message of an interaction, the `id` property of the message MUST be treated as the value of the `thid` as well; that is, the message is interpreted as if both `id` and `thid` were present, containing the same value.

 All subsequent messages in a thread MUST include a `thid` header that contains the same value as the `thid` set in the first message of the thread.
 Messages that do not share the same `thid` MUST NOT be considered a part of the same thread.